AI agent permissions at the tool boundary

 Context changes the answer

-What agent permissions look like
+What AI agent access control rules look like

 policies: